Complete guide to becoming a scuba diving instructor

 • Complete Divemaster course materials

-• Complete all necessary dive shop duties and skills training
+• Perform required dive shop duties and skills training

 scuba diving instructor leading a group of divers in a lesson